 Away from those chains, there are few other luxury properties that I loved.
 Gangtey Lodge was probably my favourite spot in Bhutan.
 You could talk about the views in Bhutan all day but they have one of the best.
 Nothing is allowed to be built in Gangtey Valley on account of it being the winter home of the Tibetan Black-Necked Crane, so there is nothing between the lodge and the view – not even an electricity pylon is allowed in the valley.
 Landscapes here are extraordinary, painted with blue pine, birch and maple trees, as well as colourful bursts of rhododendrons in the blooming season (April to July).

-Another favourite at this level was Uma by Como in Punakha, take breakfast on the atmospheric terrace set above the rice fields and lush greenery of the valley.
+Another favourite at this level was Uma by Como in Punakha, where you can eat breakfast on the atmospheric terrace set above the rice fields and lush greenery of the valley.
 Then take a leisurely hike along the Mo Chu River (Mother River) to Punakha’s famous Dzong or climb to the hilltop to reach an intricate Chorten (stupa).

 4-Star Hotels in Bhutan